Content Moderation & RLHF Services for Safer AI

 Human review of sensitive outputs

-Submit answers generated by an AI in contexts to specialized annotators or moderators strong ethical, legal or reputational challenge.
-This validation step ensures that the content broadcast is appropriate, reliable and compliant, especially when they touch on critical areas.
+Submit answers generated by an AI in contexts to specialized annotators or moderators trained to handle signicant ethical, legal or reputational risks.
+This validation step ensures that the content delivered is appropriate, reliable and compliant, especially when they touch on critical areas.

-Identification of sensitive scenarios (health, justice, religion, religion, politics, gender, minors, etc.)
+Identification of sensitive scenarios (health, justice, religion, politics, gender, minors, etc.)

-Human review with an evaluation grid: factual, tone, clarity, bias, potential danger
+Human review with an evaluation grid: factual accuracy, tone, clarity, bias, potential danger

 Annotation of levels of sensitivity or risk (erroneous information, tendentious comments, poorly formulated response, etc.)